Surgical Case Library

 Retroperitoneal & Pelvic

-Retroperitoneal Leiomyoma
+Retroperitoneal Leiomyoma.

 Retroperitoneal location of leiomyomas without coexistence with uterine fibroids is extremely rare (0.5-1.2%).
 Mitotically active leiomyomas are seldom found in postmenopausal women unless exposed to exogenous hormones.
 The pathogenesis of primary retroperitoneal leiomyomas is not fully clarified.

-Hirschsprung's disease is a congenital anomaly of the gastrointestinal tract that affects the development, and...
+<p style="text-align: justify;"><strong><u>Hirschsprung's disease is a congenital anomaly of the gastrointesti...

 Total aganglionosis of the colon is a rare subtype of Hirschsprung disease, accounting for less than 8% of cases, and extension into small bowel is even rarer.

-Renal Oncocytoma
+Renal Oncocytoma.

-This neoplasm was first described in 1942 by Zippel and later by Klein and Valensi in 1976.
-Oncocytoma account...
+<p style="text-align: justify;"><strong>This neoplasm was first described in 1942 by Zippel and later by Klein...

 Renal oncocytoma is a rare benign tumor constituting 5–9% of epithelial renal tumors, with a low incidence of invasive histologic features and excellent prognosis despite such findings.